A person being helped with lifting a light weight.

 Learning Outcomes

-• Demonstrate knowledge of patient pre-participation health screening, risk classification, and evaluation
+• Patient pre-participation health screening, risk classification, and evaluation

-• Demonstrate knowledge of the benefits and risks associated with physical activity
+• The benefits and risks associated with physical activity

-• Demonstrate knowledge of health related physical fitness testing, interpretation, and exercise prescription in the healthy population
+• Health-related physical fitness testing, interpretation, and exercise prescription in the healthy population

-• Demonstrate knowledge of behavioral theories and strategies for promoting exercise and health
+• Behavioral theories and strategies for promoting exercise and health

 • Demonstrate proficiency in research methodology and scientific writing